Eakam1007/rost_gen/CONTRIBUTING.md

 4. Install clippy: `rustup component add clippy`

 # Style Guidelines
+It is recommended to use VSCode and use the recommended extensions.
+This will ensure that rustfmt and clippy are run automatically on save.
 - Run clippy, and fix any warnings or errors:
   `cargo clippy`
 - Run rustfmt nightly: